Britttvg/travel-art-forge/README.md

 # Travel Art Forge (Work in Progress)

 ## Project info
 An application to create AI art from your travel photos.
-The goal of this project is to experiment with Lovable.dev, AI models, Ollama and Supabase.
-Because of hardware restrictions, Ollama's tinyllama model is used for the AI art (not so good).
+The goal of this project is to experiment with Lovable.dev, AI models, Ollama (replaced with Gemini) and Supabase.
+Because of hardware restrictions, free cloud models are used for the AI art.
+This might result in request limitations or bad results.
 **URL**: https://travel-art.vercel.app/

 ## Setup